Skwarson96/Fanuc_mirror/README.md

 By adding or removing individual arguments you choose which coordinates or orientations you want to change.

-For example, to mirror the program along the Y axis of the base, you need to change the sign at the Y coordinate and the W and R orientations.
+For example: to mirror the program along the Y axis of the base, you need to change the sign at the Y coordinate and the W and R orientations.
 The command to run the program will look like this:

 $ ./fanuc_mirror.py --Y Y --W W --R R